Church of Aphrodite: Beliefs and practices

-The central concept in Botkin's metaphysics is Love, which he defines not as an emotion but as "energy", which engenders all being.
-The only “inexhaustible Generator of Love—its Prime Source and Ultimate Object—is the Supreme Deity and Creator.”
-According to Botkin, the Deity is Creator by the very reason it radiates love, which creates the cosmos.
-The process of this emanation is “an organic one,” and therefore “the cosmos must be regarded as a fruit of the Divine Organism—not an arbitrarily created artifact.”
-This is why the Supreme Deity should be visualized “not as a Father God, but the Mother Goddess,” since “it is only the feminine organism which is capable of bearing fruit.”
-Since Botkin considered love an eternal flow, he based the hopes for the immortality of human beings with the fact that they were consciously capable of love towards each other and the Deity.
-"The Beyond" or "Paradise" is a place where evil – the antithesis of Love and its concomitants Beauty and Harmony – is absent.
+The central concept in Botkin's metaphysics is love, which he defines not as an emotion but as "energy" that engenders all being.
+The only "inexhaustible Generator of Love—its Prime Source and Ultimate Object—is the Supreme Deity and Creator."
+According to Botkin, the deity is the creator because it radiates love, which creates the cosmos.
+The process of this emanation is "an organic one", and therefore "the cosmos must be regarded as a fruit of the Divine Organism—not an arbitrarily created artifact."
+This is why the deity should be visualized "not as a Father God, but the Mother Goddess", since "it is only the feminine organism which is capable of bearing fruit".
+Since Botkin considered love an eternal flow, he based his hope for the immortality of human beings on the fact that they were consciously capable of love towards each other and the deity.
+"The Beyond" or "Paradise" is a place where evil—the antithesis of love and its concomitants beauty and harmony—is absent.

-The relationship between the Goddess Aphrodite and the visible world may be illustrated by that between a mother and her child.
+The relationship between the Goddess Aphrodite and the visible world may be illustrated by the relationship of a mother to her child.
 Having given birth to a child organically, a mother proceeds to take care of it with both her body and her mind.
-So the Goddess in Her relation with our world is both the Universal Cause and the Universal Mind.
+So, in her relation to the world, the Goddess is both the universal cause and the universal mind.